eellpp/pubScratchpad/Coaching/high_performance_at_old_age.md

 Occupation: Business.
 News Media
 Age: 90 @ 2022
 https://en.wikipedia.org/wiki/Rupert_Murdoch
+Even at age 91 (2023) is active as chairman of powerful news corp  that controls FOX tv and TV/Movies etc
+Divorced 6 months back and now enjoying company of new partner

 Name: Ridley Scott was born on November 30, 1937 (2022)
 Occupation: Movie Director/producer